AhmedManan/Rokomari.com_Selenium_Automation_Test/README.md

 ## Introduction

-The Dengue Aid Selenium Test Project aims to provide an automated testing suite for the Dengue Aid web application.
+The WafiLife Selenium Test Project aims to provide an automated testing suite for the WafiLife web application.
 It leverages the Selenium WebDriver to interact with the application's user interface and validate its behavior.
 Automated testing helps ensure the application remains functional and free from regressions as the codebase evolves.

 ## Getting Started